 Cinthya Santos Briones

-Cinthya has exhibited her work individually and collectively in galleries and museums such as Sky Blue Gallery in Portland Oregon, Latinx Project, NYU, International Center Of Photography, Museo del Barrio, Museum of the City of New York, Trout Museum in Wisconsin, Paul W. Zuccaire gallery, Stony Brook, among others.
-She has given Artists Lectures at universities like Boston College, CUNY, Stony Brook, NYU, SUNY New Paltz, Dutchess Community College, Columbia, to name a few.
+Cinthya has exhibited her work in solo and group exhibitions at institutions including Sky Blue Gallery (Portland, OR), The Latinx Project at NYU, the International Center of Photography, El Museo del Barrio, the Museum of the City of New York, the Trout Museum (Wisconsin), the Paul W. Zuccaire Gallery at Stony Brook University, and MoMA PS1.
+She has also presented artist talks at institutions such as Columbia University, NYU, Boston College, CUNY, SUNY New Paltz, and Dutchess Community College.

 Organizations